Dodgers receive World Series rings in pregame ceremony | Taiwan News | 2021/04/10

-LOS ANGELES (AP) — The Los Angeles Dodgers have received their World Series rings in front of the loyal hometown fans who didn't get to witness their 2020 championship run in person.
+LOS ANGELES (AP) — The Los Angeles Dodgers received their World Series rings Friday in front of the loyal hometown fans who didn't get to witness their 2020 championship run in person.

-Clayton Kershaw, Mookie Betts and the Dodgers collected their jewelry before Los Angeles' home opener Friday.
+Clayton Kershaw, Mookie Betts and the Dodgers collected their jewelry before Los Angeles' home opener.
 The team also raised a championship banner behind center field to the roars of a Chavez Ravine crowd that made up for its pandemic-limited numbers with joyous noise.

 Those fans never got into Dodger Stadium to witness their team's run to its first championship in 32 years.
 The Dodgers were well aware their ring ceremony was a cathartic moment for both the players and their millions of fans who were forced to enjoy a title run from afar.